winstxnhdw/Auto-IdleRPG/README.md

 Auto-IdleRPG allows you to go on adventures/missions in IdleRPG without the hassle of remembering when your adventures has ended or being at your computer all the time, in order to maximise your booster usages.

 ## Releases
+- Version 2.4
+  - Removed time marker logs until problem has been fixed

 - Version 2.3
   - Added a Windows installation batch script
   - Added time marker logs